 Write your opening sentence.
 Then use the selection criteria as headings and start by stating that you have the skills and/or experience required.
 For example, for the criterion of ‘excellent written communication skills’, you may write that ‘I have strong written communication skills, which are essential in my current role of Administration Assistant to the Cunningham Highway Upgrade Project’.

 Provide evidence to back up your opening sentence.
 Use the ideas in Step Two and the STAR method to provide enough information and show you’re suited to the job.
 If you’re responding to a ‘knowledge of…’ criterion, explain how you gained the knowledge and used it in the past.
-If you’re responding to an ‘experience’ criterion, you can use responses that are similar tonyour resumé.
+If you’re responding to an ‘experience’ criterion, you can use responses that are similar to your resumé.
 Give details of where you’ve worked, your duties and your achievements, but avoid repeating the same achievements every time.

 Draft your paragraph in full.